efa07/alx-backend-javascript/0x00-ES6_basic/README.md

 # ALX Backend JavaScript: ES6 Basics

-This repository contains exercises and projects focused on the basics of ECMAScript 6 (ES6), a popular version of JavaScript used in modern web development.
+This Directory contains exercises and projects focused on the basics of ECMAScript 6 (ES6), a popular version of JavaScript used in modern web development.
 These materials are part of the ALX Backend JavaScript curriculum.

 ## Table of Contents